 Our schools and college, like all others, may face staffing challenges going forward for several reasons.
-These include staff continuing to self-isolate due to being deemed clinically extremely vulnerable, staff isolating awaiting a Covid test because they are symptomatic, staff having to self-isolate through the track and trace system and normal winter sickness.
+These include staff continuing to self-isolating due to being deemed Extremely Clinically Vulnerable, staff isolating awaiting a Covid-19 test because they are symptomatic, staff having to self-isolate through the track and trace system, normal winter sickness and our own staff having to take dependency leave due to their child's school/college being shut as a result of Covid-19.
 We will do everything in our power to ensure continuity of service for our pupils/learners.
-However, we must also risk assess daily to ensure we can operate safely.
+However, we must also risk assess daily to ensure we can operate safely, including the possibility of offering a rota system.
 If the situation changes, we will inform you at the earliest possible opportunity.